Merzasphor/MWSE/docs/source/references/other/csse.md

 * Reference rotation is now performed on the world axis, rather than the local axis.
 To rotate on the local axis as it worked in vanilla, hold the alt key.
 * Extended editor marker support.
 Toggling markers (M) will now also toggle markers supported by the game executable.
 This allows custom markers to be toggled by tagging them with a MRK string and adding a EditorMarker node, or by defining objects whose name begins with or matches "Tri EditorMarker".
 * The landscape editing disc is no longer hidden when hiding objects (Shift+C).
+* While landscape editing is enabled, and the render window selected, you can use the P key to sample the texture at the cursor's position.
+This will select the matching texture under the cursor automatically in the landscape editing menu.

 ### Cell View